Antisocial Contract: The Argument

 The democratic trap in real-time

 Republican politicians who privately recognize the irrationality of election denial cannot publicly concede without losing primary elections.
 Multiple Republican leaders privately condemned the January 6th attack while publicly defending or minimizing it.
-Leaders who broke with that narrative (Liz Cheney, Adam Kinzinger) were electorally destroyed by their own party.
-This is the democratic trap in its purest form.

-Case Study 3: Cult of Personality Dictatorships
+Case Study 4: Cult of Personality Dictatorships

 Cult-of-personality dictatorships represent the most extreme test of the exclusionary identity framework because they construct sacralized identity systems de novo, without inheriting religious infrastructure.
 Where religion takes centuries to build its exclusionary identity architecture, personality cults compress the same process into years or decades, making the mechanism’s components visible in a way that gradual religious evolution obscures.